fwwzhai/fwwzhai/README.md

 ---

-### 🤖 ROS2 Robot (AI & Robotics Project)
+### 🤖 AI Learning
-- Implemented **KNN classifier** for real-time robot decision-making
+- Implemented **KNN classifier** for MNIST dataset
-- Used **PCA** for dimensionality reduction in perception module
+- Used **PCA** for dimensionality reduction to reduce the computational cost

-- Developed custom navigation and behavior logic
+### Java, Ruby based Website
+- Using Ruby and Sinatra for a prose- reading website
+- Java and Springboot backend for an easier integration for a brass band management website

 ---